 It was an honor being requested by immigration organizations to help their direct action to Wall Off Trump and his hate, racism and xenophobia during his acceptance of the Republican Presidential Nomination.
 Many people of color and others demonstrated against Donald Trump in downtown Cleveland during the 2016 convention.

-Most stayed away from downtown due to the fear of violent clashes with white supremacists, nazis and also due to the unwelcome presence of militarized police, NSA, CIA, FBI, Homeland Security, Secret Service and other private security.
-Despite such a high concentration of oppressive governmental acronyms, the deployment was supposed to block a major entrance and almost wrap the entirety of Quicken Loans Arena and extend into the middle of the city, directly in the belly of the beast.
+Most stayed away from the city due to the fear of violent clashes with white supremacists, nazis and also due to the unwelcome presence of militarized police, NSA, CIA, FBI, Homeland Security, Secret Service and other private security.
+Despite such a high concentration of oppressive governmental acronyms, the deployment was supposed to block a major entrance of Quicken Loans Arena directly in the belly of the beast.

-It is these same agreements made in secret negotiations between the state and corporate resistance managers (nonprofits) that minimizes and relegates the energy of frontline Indigenous anger to a mere performance.
+It is these same agreements made in secret negotiations between the state and nonprofit organizers (corporate resistance managers) that minimizes and relegates the energy of frontline Indigenous anger to a mere performance.
 These community performances fill the bank accounts of nonprofits by their funders and foundations that benefit from incremental change-based “solutions” that are only meant to consolidate colonial power.